 With screens becoming increasingly ubiquitous—they can be found on phones, computers, walls, on top of taxis, etc.—it’s not surprising that they’re also being used by fine-art photographers.
 We’ve interviewed several photographers who work outside the conventionally sized framed print and are choosing to incorporate installation, video, web-based technology and unusual print formats in their practice.
 PDN has also spoken to artists and gallery directors about how they price, edition, market and install these innovative works.
-You can read excerpts here and PDN subscribers can read the full articles by clicking the links below.
+You can read excerpts here and read the full articles by clicking the links below.

 Fine-art photographer Richard Barnes incorporated several videos into his project “State of Exception,” which takes viewers through the journeys that undocumented migrants make as they approach the U.S. border.

 Working with a video editor, Shared Patel, Barnes produced a three-channel video piece that is projected onto the floor and gives the viewer the sensation of walking through the field of debris found along the border.
 He also produced a two-channel piece that shows two views of a vehicle driving along the border.
 The right frame looks at the fence, while the left looks out the front window of the vehicle as it travels along the border in the pouring rain.
 “It’s disorienting when you’re in there, as it would be for someone who’s been walking for five days,” Barnes says of the project.
 Learn more about “State of Exception” and about the unique display of the work in the full online article.